chancecoin/chancecoin/README.md

 # Installation

 *NOTE: This section covers manual installation of chancecoind.
-If you want more of an automated approach to chancecoind installation for Windows and Linux, see [this link](http://chancecoind-build.readthedocs.org/en/latest/).*

 In order for chancecoind to function, it must be able to communicate with a running instance of Bitcoind or Bitcoin-Qt, which handles many Bitcoin‐specific